GeodeArc/GeoDots/README.md

 > This will only work for Arch Linux Based distros (tested Arch, CachyOS, Endeavour).
 This MAY change in the future, no guarantees though.

 > [!WARNING]
-> The notification center (swaync) recently had an update that broke its theming.
-I am currently working on a fix, for now you can downgrade the package, or live with it.
+> The notification center (swaync) recently had an update that broke the media background.
+This is currently disabled (static bg), I am looking into it.

 #